The Increasing Decreasing Cowl Pattern Pdf

 I named this hat “The Wistful Hat” because I purchased the yarn a few years back from a yarn shop I had newly found but regrettably it is no longer there now.
 The Wistful Hat is knit bottom up and in the round.
 It’s knit holding two strands of the same yarn together with a simple textured knit stitch pattern for the body and crown shaping in stockinette stitch.
 The brim of the hat can be folded for extra warmth.

-Gauge: 6 stitches / 8.75 rows per inch in stockinette stitch with US #4 knitting needles
+Gauge: 17 stitches and 26 rows = 4 inches in stockinette stitch before blocking and with US #7 knitting needles

 Abbreviations: